Ken Dryden: Sports executive

 In 1997, Dryden was hired as president of the Toronto Maple Leafs by minority owner Larry Tanenbaum.
 Pat Quinn became head coach in 1998, and there were reports that the two men had a frosty relationship.
 A few months after joining the Leafs, Quinn became general manager, a move thought by some to preempt Dryden from hiring former Canadiens teammate Bob Gainey.

 Dryden spoke at the Open Ice Summit in 1999, to discuss improvements needed to ice hockey in Canada.
 He wanted delegates to accept that progress made at the lower levels and off the ice was important in achieving international results.
 He was cautious that change would come slowly and be costly, but felt the summit was an important step in making progress.
 He also urged for the end to persistent abuse of on-ice officials, or Canada would lose 10,000 referees each year.
 As a result of the summit, Hockey Canada started to educate on the importance of respect for game officials.

 On August 29, 2003, with the hiring of John Ferguson, Jr. as general manager, there was a major management shakeup.
 Majority owner Steve Stavro was bought out by the Ontario Teachers' Pension Plan and he stepped down as chairman in favour of Larry Tanenbaum.
 Quinn continued as head coach.
-Dryden's position was abolished, in favour of having both the Leafs' and Raptors' managers reporting directly to MLSE President and CEO Richard Peddie.
+Dryden's position was abolished, in favour of having both the Leafs' and Raptors' managers reporting directly to MLSE president and CEO Richard Peddie.
 Dryden was shuffled to the less important role of vice-chairman and given a spot on MLSE's board of directors.
 This was described by commentators as "sitting outside the loop", as Dryden did not report directly to Leafs ownership.
 He stayed on until 2004 when he resigned to enter politics.

 Teaching

 In January 2012, Dryden was appointed a "Special Visitor" at his alma mater McGill University's Institute for the Study of Canada.
-He taught a Canadian Studies course entitled "Thinking the Future to Make the Future," which focused on issues facing Canada in the future and possible solutions to them.
+He taught a Canadian studies course entitled "Thinking the Future to Make the Future," which focused on issues facing Canada in the future and possible solutions to them.

+Dryden was selected to present the Charles R. Bronfman Lecture in Canadian Studies at the University of Ottawa in 2000.
+His lecture, entitled Finding a Way: Legacy for the Past, Recipe for the Future, was subsequently published by the University of Ottawa Press.